OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ## 3. Introduction

-The entire future of the **consumer application industry** is being heavily limited by Apple’s ban of third party browsers.
+The entire future of the **consumer application industry** is being heavily limited by Apple’s ban of third-party browsers.
 These actions prevent cross-compatibility between devices, and create significant barriers for new market entrants.
 For businesses and consumers, it greatly increases costs and enables Apple to lock them into their closed ecosystem.
 This reduces competition for both browsers and applications, and shifts the cycle of investment and funding from an open and free platform to proprietary closed platforms, driving up prices for consumers and developers.

-**Apple has banned** competing **Third Party Browsers** from their iOS devices (iPhone and iPad) by requiring that all browser vendors use Safari’s WebView ([2.5.6 App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/#:~:text=2.5.6%20Apps%20that%20browse%20the%20web%20must%20use%20the%20appropriate%20WebKit%20framework%20and%20WebKit%20Javascript.)).
+**Apple has banned** competing **Third-Party Browsers** from their iOS devices (iPhone and iPad) by requiring that all browser vendors use Safari’s WebView ([2.5.6 App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/#:~:text=2.5.6%20Apps%20that%20browse%20the%20web%20must%20use%20the%20appropriate%20WebKit%20framework%20and%20WebKit%20Javascript.)).
 Browser vendors are not allowed to ship their browsers which they have spent hundreds of thousands of hours developing and instead are forced to produce a separate browser which is essentially a thin wrapper or skin around the WebKit engine in Apple’s own browser, Safari.

 Critically this browser ban prevents the *emergence* of an *open and free universal platform* for apps, where developers can build their application once and have it work across all consumer devices, be it desktop, laptop, tablet or phone.
 Instead it forces companies to create multiple separate applications to run on each platform, significantly raising the cost and complexity of development and maintenance.
 These costs are in addition to the 15% - 30% tax charged by the App Store.
 This greater cost is ultimately passed on to consumers in the form of higher fees, more bug prone applications and the applications not being available on all platforms.
 This then decreases competition with other manufacturers by depriving them of a healthy library of apps.
 The costs of developing an interoperable application that works identically are pushed so high that only well funded companies can afford it and as a result many useful or otherwise profitable applications never get built.

 Apple is preventing the interoperable, standards-based web from becoming a viable alternative to the native proprietary ecosystems on offer from Apple and Google.
 In the absence of competition, the poor state of Apple’s own browser and integration of Web Apps has the effect of pushing developers and users towards the gated ecosystem of the App Store.
 Safari and Apple’s WebView frequently suffer simultaneous, critical application breaking bugs which spill into competing iOS browsers because they cannot bring their own engines which might not contain these bugs.

-In a clear conflict of interest with third party browsers, **[Apple receives 15b USD per year for search engine placement](https://9to5mac.com/2021/08/25/analysts-google-to-pay-apple-15-billion-to-remain-default-safari-search-engine-in-2021/)** in Safari while ensuring other browsers can not effectively compete on iOS, its most popular operating system.
+In a clear conflict of interest with third-party browsers, **[Apple receives 15b USD per year for search engine placement](https://9to5mac.com/2021/08/25/analysts-google-to-pay-apple-15-billion-to-remain-default-safari-search-engine-in-2021/)** in Safari while ensuring other browsers can not effectively compete on iOS, its most popular operating system.
 Mozilla, a non-profit, produces a browser that consistently bests Apple’s in security and standards conformance with revenues of [less than $500 million per year](https://assets.mozilla.net/annualreport/2019/mozilla-fdn-2019-short-form-0926.pdf).

 A lack of market pressure, combined with [alleged systemic underfunding](https://www.theregister.com/2021/06/16/apple_safari_indexeddb_bug/#:~:text=We%20asked%20Apple%20about%20the%20IndexedDB%20bug%20and%20whether%20its%20Safari%20team%20is%20understaffed%20compared%20to%20the%20competition.%20We%20would%20be%20stunned%20if%20it%20chose%20to%20reply.) over many years, prevents the web from becoming a viable application platform.
 The only way for developers to create stable, capable applications is to invest in Apple’s proprietary platform, which it taxes and retains exclusive control over.